WPI-AIRLab/ARTags/README.md

 The AR Tags package for AIR LAB at WPI

 ## Setting up
-Install the latest version of librealsense by following instructions from [here](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md)
+Install the latest version of librealsense by following instructions on the librealsense repository: [librealsense](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md)

 Create a catkin workspace and clone the realsense ROS wrapper: [realsense-ros](https://github.com/IntelRealSense/realsense-ros).

 Clone ddynamic as well as it is required for the newer versions of realsense-ros: [ddynamic_reconfigure](https://github.com/pal-robotics/ddynamic_reconfigure/tree/kinetic-devel)

 Clone this repository into your catkin workspace and compile.